 - Biofeedback exercises.
 These may help you regain mobility and reduce pain.

 - Pain medicine.
 These may be needed to decrease shoulder pain if subluxation has occurred.

-Depending on your situation, these treatments might be used early or late in your therapy.
-Ongoing physical therapy may also help you reduce chronic pain as you regain your strength and flexibility.
+Depending on your case, these treatments might be used early or late in your therapy.
+Ongoing physical therapy may also help you ease chronic pain as you regain your strength and flexibility.

 Before you agree to the test or the procedure make sure you know:

 - The name of the test or procedure

 - The reason you are having the test or procedure

 - What results to expect and what they mean

 - The risks and benefits of the test or procedure

 - What the possible side effects or complications are